 Scholarships are issued in two disbursements – half for Fall and half for Spring.

-If you are attending a four-year college/university, you must send an enrollment verification from that college to the Sierra College Financial Aid Office.
+If you are attending a four-year college/university, you must send an enrollment verification from to the Sierra College Financial Aid Office.
 Enrollment verifications are required for the Fall semester/quarter and the Spring semester/quarter.
 After we receive your enrollment verification, a scholarship check made out to you will be sent to your college.

 High schools and organizations such as Rotary Clubs and Foundations usually send scholarship checks that are made payable to the Sierra College Financial Aid Office.
-If you are enrolled at Sierra in the number of units required for your scholarship and you meet all other criteria set by your donor, sign up for direct deposit, debit card, or paper check.
+If you are enrolled at Sierra in the number of units required for your scholarship and you meet all other criteria set by your donor, sign up for direct deposit, Wolverine One debit card, or paper check.

 Cal Grants and Chafee Grants are disbursed after Sierra College receives the money from the State of California.
 Because of California’s current budget problems, we do not know when Cal Grant and Chafee money will be available.